 Sipi Falls give you from 1/2 day to full day hiking opportunities.

-This is another one of those off of the beaten track hikes.
-This is a three-hour hike or longer seeing the salt gardens that have supplied salt for hundreds of years.
+It is another one of those off of the beaten track hikes.
+It is a three-hour hike or longer seeing the salt gardens that have supplied salt for hundreds of years.

-The village is near Hoima and you can take it in while driving from Murchison Falls or the other way around.
+The village is near Hoima, and you can take it in a while driving from Murchison Falls or the other way around.

-This is an authentic experience since the village, the salt gardens are there because of what has been done for hundreds of years, tourists just come to visit and see how life is in this remote village.
+It is an authentic experience since the village.
+The salt gardens are there because of what has been done for hundreds of years.
+Tourists just come to visit and see how life is in this remote village.